Deep Creek Lake

 Deep Creek Lake is an artificial reservoir in the U.S. state of Maryland.
 It has an area of 3900 acre, a shoreline length of 69 mi, and a volume of 106000 acre.ft.
 The lake is home to a wide variety of aquatic life, such as freshwater fish and aquatic birds.
 Along with the nearby Wisp Ski Resort, the lake is a popular regional vacation and tourism destination.
+Deep Creek Lake State Park is on the northeast side.
+There is also the Deep Creek Lake Natural Resources Management Area.

 History

 The lake is a result of the Youghiogheny Hydroelectric Company hydroelectric project on Deep Creek in the 1920s.
 Deep Creek Dam, located about 8 mi north of Oakland, Maryland, consists of an earth and rock wall dam across a tributary of the Youghiogheny River.
 Construction of the dam began in 1923 and was completed in 1925.
 The hydroelectric plant became operational at 4 p.m. on May 26, 1925.
 The state of Maryland purchased the lake in 2000 from the Pennsylvania Electric Company, and Deep Creek Lake State Park provides public access to the lake.